jeffreylindsey/AdventOfCode2024/README.md

 Part 1 success on the first try!
 Yes, it's the first day, but I'm still excited.

 Part 2 done pretty simply with a map.

+### December 4th

+#### Day 2

+I have 15 minutes, can I get day 2 done in that amount of time?

+Had a couple minor mistakes, one with parsing, and the other with checking for whether the levels were increasing or decreasing, but got part 1 to pass!
+It took longer than 15 minutes, so I'll have to come back to part 2 later.